 1.5 mile walk or run test.
 The aim of this test is to cover the distance as fast as you can.
 Both running and walking are allowed.
 Find a good location for running and measure out the distance of exactly 1.5 miles (2414 m).
 You will use a stopwatch to measure your time.
 If your organism isn't used to that kind of sports activity, a few practice runs before the test day might be essential.
 The test is demanding, and you should know how to dispose of energy over the distance.
 That might have a significant influence on your result.
 Make a few days of rest after the practice runs and take the test afterwards.
 Don't forget to do some warm-up and stretching before the runs.
 After the test, cool down for a few minutes.
 Put your result time into the calculator and read out your VO2 max value.

 Indoor rowing for 2000 m.
 The test is based on your best time on 2000 m distance rowing using an indoor rower.
 If you are not familiar with that kind of machine, do some practice before.
 Use the damper setting that enables you to get the best 2000 m result.
-In the calculator, you need to select your sex and fill in your age and the training level.
+In the calculator, you need to select your sex and fill in your weight and the training level.
 If you have been rowing regularly for several years, training at least four days per week and doing a variety of workout types, we suggest selecting 'Highly trained'.
 Otherwise, if you are more like fitness rower and do exercising and rowing without pushing the limits choose 'Not highly trained'.

 How to calculate VO2 max?